-&lt;sup>7We thank an anonymous referee for the suggestion to analyze the historical decomposition of the de-trended level of the variables.
-All variables are de-trended with the use of the Hodrick-Prescott filter.
+7All variables are de-trended with the use of the Hodrick-Prescott filter.
 Note that the variables are not de-trended in the benchmark model.
-However, as shown in the robustness analysis, de-trending the variables do not alter our conclusions.
+However, as shown in the robustness analysis, de-trending the variables does not alter our conclusions.

-Figure 2 - Historical decomposition of (de-trended) Swiss macroeconomic variables.
+Figure 2 - Historical decomposition of de-trended Swiss macroeconomic variables